From A for Avoidance of Waste to Z for Zero Emissions

 Climate change is one of the major challenges facing us in the 21st century.
 At the United Nations Climate Change Conference held in Paris in 2015, 195 of the world's nations adopted the Paris Agreement, which aims to keep the increase in global average temperature to well below 2 °C above pre-industrial levels and to pursue efforts to limit the increase to 1.5 °C. We, too, are doing our part to help stem climate change because we believe that climate protection and energy efficiency will pay off in the long run - for both the environment and our business.

 Our climate actions:

-Executing energy efficiency measures, purchasing more electricity from renewable sources, and minimizing our process emissions are key elements in our climate mitigation efforts.
+- Minimizing our process emissions, executing energy efficiency measures and purchasing more electricity from renewable sources are key elements in our climate mitigation efforts.
 To keep the greenhouse gases arising from the transportation of our products as low as possible, we ship our goods by boat rather than plane, when feasible.

 Our climate target by 2040

 is the year by which we aim to achieve climate neutrality.

 By 2030, we intend to reduce our direct and indirect greenhouse gas emissions (Scope 1 and 2) by 50% (2020 baseline).